zszach23/Practice-Problems/README.md

 <details>
   <summary><h2>LinkedList<h2></summary>

-Implements a linked list data structure in Java
+Implements a linked list data structure in Java that can hold any Comparable data type

 </details>